EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 To call the Tensorboard visualizer you need to define as input the location where you saved the model logger in the Deep Learning trainer algorithm.

 * Define for **Tensorboard logger Directory** the subfolder SpecDeepMap_tutorial/lightning_logs.
 * The default **TensorBoard port** is 8000.
 In windows there is no need to change the port as each tensorboard port will be terminated before a new tensorboard is initialized.
-In other systems the algorithm doesnt support the port terminataion and it is  necessary to define a different port each time to open a new tensorboard.
+In other systems the algorithm doesn't support the port termination and it is  necessary to define a different port each time to open a new tensorboard (Ports are also terminated if PC is shut down).

    .. figure:: img/4_Tensorboard_visualizer.jpeg